betrusted-io/xous-core/libs/tls/README.md

 It does not seem in keeping with the Precursor/Xous idea to ask users to trust any such list of Root CA Certificates.

 This tls library enables the user to obtain and save trusted CA certificates to the PDDB as a personalised set of trusted Root CA certificates on which to establish a tls connection.
 This can be as simple for the user as responding to a modal, when making a first connection to an as yet un-trusted host.
 Just a couple of clicks.
-The developer need only call `Tls::check_trust()`.
+The developer need only call `Tls::trust_modal()`.

 Note that hosts with self-signed Certificates may be probed and trusted (e.g. [chat.signal.org](https://chat.signal.org))

 A small set of shellchat commands are included to enact the base functionality:

 - `net tls probe <host>` will initiate a modified tls handshake with `<host>`, obtain the certificate chain offered by `<host>`, and immediately terminate the connection.
-A call to Tls::check_trust() will present the CA certificate chain in a modal to be individually selected and saved to PDDB if trusted.
+A call to Tls::trust_modal() will present the CA certificate chain in a modal to be individually selected and saved to PDDB if trusted.
 - `net tls test <host>` will attempt a normal tls handshake with `<host>` based on the trusted Root CA certificates in the PDDB.
 If the connection is successful, then a simple `get` is emitted, the response accepted, and the connection closed.
 - `net tls mozilla` trusts and saves all Root CA's in the [webpki-roots crate](https://crates.io/crates/webpki-roots) - which contains Mozilla's root certificates. (requires `--feature rootCA`)
 - `net list` lists all trusted certificates in the PDDB